geromeandrew/Blink-Counter/README.md

 4. The program will process the video and display the blink count on the screen.
 5. When the video ends, press the `q` key to stop the program because it loops.
 The final blink count will be displayed, and the program will pause.
 Press any key to close the final count display.

-## Notes

-- Ensure that your video file is compatible with OpenCV.
-- If you encounter any issues, ensure that all dependencies are correctly installed and the paths are properly set.